matthewjhenry/old_website/_posts/2020-05-01-fun-with-fair.md

 ---
 layout: post
-title: "Fun with FaIR: How many years of temporarily reduced emissions $($such as a pandemic!$)$ does it take to make a dent in the 2100 temperature projection?"
+title: "Fun with FaIR: How many years of temporarily reduced emissions (such as a pandemic!) does it take to make a dent in the 2100 temperature projection?"
 date: 2020-04-30
 use_math: true
 ---